nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 ^^^^^^^^

-When having issues the first step is to check the logfiles provided by PHP, the Web server and ownCloud itself.
+When having issues the first step is to check the logfiles provided by PHP, the Web server and Nextcloud itself.

 .. note:: In the following the paths to the logfiles of a default Debian installation running Apache2 with mod_php is assumed.
 On other Web servers,